-- At the middle level of judiciary, sessions is the unit and each district may be considered as one sessions or a sessions may consists of two or more districts, the courts at the sessions level includes:-
+- At the middle level of the judiciary, sessions are the unit and each district may be considered as one session or sessions may consist of two or more districts, the courts at the sessions level includes:-

 - Court of sessions(principal court of sessions)